sumup-oss/gocat/CONTRIBUTING.md

 1. Make sure that tests and linter(s) pass locally for you.
 1. Submit a PR.
 1. Collaborate with the codeowners/reviewers to merge this in `master`.

+### Releasing

+#### Rules

+1. Releases are only created from **tags**.
+1. Tags are based on `master`.
+1. `master` is meant to be stable, so before tagging a new release, make sure that the CI checks pass for `master`.
+1. Releases and tags are following *semantic versioning*.
+1. Releases are GitHub releases.
+1. Releases and tags are to be named in pattern of `vX.Y.Z`.
+  The produced binary artifacts contain the `vX.Y.Z` in their names.
+  This is due how GitHub's CDNs work.
+They must be unique regardless if it's a different release.
+1. Changelog must up-to-date with what's going to be released.
+Check [CHANGELOG](./CHANGELOG.md).

+#### Flow

+1. Push a new Git tag in pattern of `vX.Y.Z`.
+1. Wait for GitHub action for `release` to workflow to kick in at https://github.com/sumup-oss/gocat/actions .
+1. If all is good, a new GitHub release will be created and assets will be uploaded there.